maycrodev/README/README.md

 ## What programming languages do I currently know??
 -- Currently I know a lot about the LUA AND Python programming language.(🐍;🌙)

--- I really like this language because it is a simple, flexible and easy to learn programming language with a focus on extensive programming.
+-- I really like this languages because they are simple, flexible and easy to learn programming language with a focus on extensive programming.
 Also, it is compatible with many platforms and applications, which makes it ideal for developing online games and applications.

 That everything... for now :), stay tuned.
 BYE!!